Assortment of French craft beer bottles and glasses.

 Frequently Asked Questions

-Is French beer really that good?
+Is French beer actually any good?

-What makes French craft beer different?
+What makes French beer brands different?

 Can I find French craft beers in the US or UK?